Shashank-Joshi98/E-Learning_Website/README.md

 - Use of express to create and handle server requests --Promises concept used to read Server Files for Courses and render them to Clients
 ## Steps to Start using Website:
- - Download the Zip file and unzip it
+ - Download the Zip file and extract the Project
  - In vscode inside the Directory of project type command to install all the required modules
      - Command to install all the modules : **npm install**
  - Now in the terminal start the server by